microsoft/devcenter-catalog/README.md

 # DevCenter Catalog

-This repository serves as a default catalog for Dev Center.
-You may choose to register this repository as a catalog that provides basic building blocks to enable experiences across multiple Dev Center features, including Tasks for Dev Box definitions, and Environment templates for Azure Deployment Environments
+This repository serves as a default catalog for use on Dev Center resources deployed in Microsoft Azure for use in Microsoft Dev Box or Azure Deployment Environments.
+You may choose to register this repository as a catalog that provides basic building blocks to enable experiences across multiple Dev Center features, including Tasks for Dev Box definitions, and Environment templates for Azure Deployment Environments.

 ## Contributing